schoenemeyer/LAMMPS-in-Azure/README.md

 ```
 ./vmss-lammps.sh 2
 ```
-After the VMSS is created, you will get the command how to connect to the first VM of your cluster
+After the VMSS is created, you will see the command how to connect to the first VM of your cluster
 ```
 ssh username@<ip> -p 50000
 ```